A DIY approach, outsourcing to a videographer or appointing the project to a video production company: sorry, but there’s no textbook way to go!

 Your choice shouldn’t be based entirely on budget; external production doesn’t have to cost an arm and a leg AND even if you create video internally “for free”, something else in the business has to give, so there is an indirect cost.

-What works best for one business is different for another, but your decision will likely be determined by time, resources and budget.
+What works best for one business is different for another, but your decision should be determined by a mix of time, resources and budget.

 Making low-fi video in-house is a relatively easy and affordable way to start experimenting with business video.
-And smartphone cameras make it an achievable proposition on a next top nothing budget.
+And smartphone cameras make it an achievable proposition on a next-to-nothing budget.